tldr-pages/tldr/pages/windows/choco-outdated.md

 `choco outdated --ignore-pinned`

-- Specify a custom source to check packages from:
+- Check packages from the specified source:

 `choco outdated --source {{source_url|alias}}`

-- Provide a username and password for authentication:
+- Provide the username and the password for authentication:

 `choco outdated --user {{username}} --password {{password}}`